FrancisPV/Midterm-Project/README.md

 Users can view their saved resources on the My Resources page, and update their profile on the My Profile page.

+Created with the help of Léo Mckenna and Alyssa Beaton Tanguay.

 ## Teacherest screenshots